EKGF/grapharch/docs/feature/general/general-onboard-graph-engine.md

+---
+title: Onboard Graph Engine
+layout: default
+parent: General
+nav_order: 1
+---

 # Onboard Graph Engine

 GraphArch includes [OxiGraph](https://github.com/oxigraph/oxigraph),
 a graph database that can be used to generate data for further documentation, integrating both input options seamlessly.

->[!NOTE]
+> [!NOTE]
->It may be necessary, as a feature, to support other graph databases
+> It may be necessary, as a feature, to support other graph databases
->as well for this intermediate processing.
+> as well for this intermediate processing.
->[RDFox](https://www.oxfordsemantic.tech) would be particularly useful
+> [RDFox](https://www.oxfordsemantic.tech) would be particularly useful
->since it can be baked into the Rust program that we intend to build and
+> since it can be baked into the Rust program that we intend to build and
->has ultimate speed, OWL reasoning and rule capabilities (SHACL, Datalog).
+> has ultimate speed, OWL reasoning and rule capabilities (SHACL, Datalog).

 PS: This is not really a feature but more like a technical design decision.